sage-code/eve/manual/overview.md

 * System environment variables use prefix "$".
 These are global constants in Bee;
 * System constants use prefix "$" and can start with uppercase if they are also public;
 * System variables use prefix "#" and can start with uppercase if they are also public;
-* References types use prefix "@" and can start with uppercase if they are also public;
+* Reference types use prefix "@" and can start with uppercase if they are also public;
 * Scoping operator is "." not "::".
 You can use alias or module name as scope qualifier;

 ## Comments